BlueCarbon

 This function (`decompact()`) applies a linear correction (assuming uniform compaction of the core material) to adjust the sample depth accurately.

-#### ***estimate_oc*** **- Organic carbon content estimation from organic carbon data**
+#### ***estimate_oc*** **- Organic carbon % estimation from organic matter %**

 There is a linear correlation between organic carbon and organic matter content.